 (c) Providing a link to a state or district web site containing the reports and also making copies available in local schools, libraries, parents centers, community centers, or other public locations easily accessible to parents and others.

-(4) School performance reports will include ratings assigned by the Superintendent, based on valid scoring scales.

-(5) School ratings shall be reported as:
+(4) School performance reports will include ratings assigned by the Superintendent School ratings shall be reported in terms of five levels.

-(a) Outstanding;

-(b) Satisfactory; or

-(c) In Need of Improvement;
+(

-(6) Criteria for a school rating will include
+(5) The school rating system will be based upon the following indicators:

-(a) Student performance as measured by statewide assessments;
+(a) Achievement in reading and mathematics.

-(b) Improvement in student performance;
+(b) Growth in reading and mathematics.

-(c) Percentage of students participating in statewide assessment; and
+(c) Growth for underserved subgroups of students.

-(d) Student attendance rate and
+(d) Student participation rates in reading and mathematics.

-(e) Student graduation rate.

-(7) A school that receives a rating of “Met” on its annual Adequate Yearly Progress report shall receive a rating of no lower than “Satisfactory” for that same school year.
+(6) In addition to the indicators listed in subsection (5) of this section, for schools that are high schools or that offer grades 9, 10, 11 or 12 as part of the schools the rating system will also include the following indicators:

+(a) Graduation rates for all students.

+(b) Graduation rate for underserved subgroups.

-(8) School performance reports may include information other than that listed in ORS 329.105 or sections (4), (5) and (7) of this rule.
+(7) School performance reports may include information other than that listed in ORS 329.105 or sections (4), (5) and (6)of this rule.
 Such information will not be part of the calculation of the school rating.

-(9) School district performance reports will be developed and must include the overall rating of each school in the district.
+(8) School district performance reports will be developed and must include the overall rating of each school in the district.
 The district performance report may include information other than that listed in ORS 329.105 or section (4) or this rule.